mqtt/.github/profile/README.md

 ![MQTT logo](https://github.com/mqtt/mqttorg-graphics/blob/master/mqtt-logo-250.png)

-MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).

-It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
+MQTT is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices, with a small code footprint and using minimal network bandwidth.

 This organization holds [branding](https://github.com/mqtt/mqttorg-graphics) and [source](https://github.com/mqtt/mqtt.org) for the [MQTT.org website](https://mqtt.org).
 MQTT is a standard and a specification, and there are many implementations.
 This GitHub organization is independent of vendors, or project implementations.